Analyzing User Behavior Within Continuous Gambling Systems

 Behavior Is Not Driven by Winning

 Initial participation is often outcome-oriented.
 Individuals begin with the belief that winning is the goal.
 Continuation, however, follows a different logic.
 As repetitive cycles accumulate, behavior shifts away from outcomes and toward maintaining a particular experiential state.
-The system does not reward players for winning.
-It rewards them for staying.
+The system does not reward players for winning—it rewards them for staying.

 How Winning Disrupts Continuity